 13 Feb First Sample – Twist or Cowl Shift Dress

-Posted at 12:09h in Intermediate, Pattern Puzzles, Sewing Instructions, Using My Blocks 0 Comments
+Posted at 12:09h in Introductory, Pattern Puzzles, Sewing Instructions, Using My Blocks 0 Comments

 Well it’s been a long time since I posted this Pattern Puzzle – Twist or Cowl Shift Dress.
 And I’ve just rediscovered the sample photos to share with you.
 Here’s the original image from the Pattern Puzzle to remind everyone where we started.